Hot Weather Safety

-Never leave an animal alone in a vehicle, because overheating can kill him.
-Even with the windows open, the temperature inside a car can soar well beyond livable levels.
+- Never leave an animal alone in a vehicle, because overheating can kill him.
+The inside of a vehicle can reach 160 degrees in mere minutes, even with the windows cracked.

-Take extra precautions for old, overweight or snub-nosed dogs in hot weather.
-Boston terriers, Pekingese, Pugs, Lhasa apsos, Shih tzus and Bulldogs are especially vulnerable.
-Dogs with heart or lung diseases should be kept indoors with air conditioning.
+- Take extra precautions for old, overweight or snub-nosed dogs in hot weather.
+Boston terriers, Pekingese, Pugs, Lhasa Apsos, Shih Tzus and Bulldogs are especially vulnerable.
+Dogs with heart or lung diseases should be closely monitored.